 Striking map of the Straits of Magellan, with a large decorative compass rose.

-The map appeared in an English Edition of the Mercator Hondius Atlas Minor.
+The map appeared in an early edition of the Mercator Hondius Atlas Minor.

 Gerard Mercator is one of the most famous cartographers of all time.
 Mercator was born in Flanders and educated at the Catholic University in Leuven.
 After his graduation in 1532, Mercator worked with Gemma Frisius, a prominent mathematician, and Gaspar a Myrica, a goldsmith and engraver.
 Together, these men produced globes and scientific instruments, allowing Mercator to hone his skills.